gobrrrme/bitcoind_quick/README.md

 # Use this software at your own risk!
-# I'm not a software engineer, you might encounter bugs or problems I didn't account for.
+### I'm not a software developer, you might encounter bugs or problems I didn't account for.
 If so, please create an issue.

 If all went well, your public-pool should be reachable on the configured domain or on localhost.